webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 Let's start with a basic description of STUN.
 Later, we will expand on TURN and ICE usage.
 For now, we are just going to describe the Request/Response flow to create a mapping.
 Then we talk about how we get the details of it to share with others.
 This is the process that happens when you have a `stun:` server in your ICE urls for a WebRTC PeerConnection.

 ### Protocol Structure
-Every STUN packet begins with a STUN header with the following structure:
+Every STUN packet has the following structure:

 ```
  0                   1                   2                   3